deviousfrog/rxg_weapon_list_planning/README.md

 ## Questions ##

 * What kind of database server are we using?
-MySQL, postgres, something crazy?
-Is there something usable on the server already?
+MySQL.
+We are limited to MyISam tables.
 * When the tf2items.weapons.txt file is updated does the server instantly used the updated stats?
-Or does something need to happen before they are used?
+Its not instant, we have to execute a few commands, it should happen within 10 seconds of "pushing".
 * How are we going to handle the addition of new weapons / stats?
  * This could be done manually through the backend interface.
 So we would have a create form for weapons and one for stats and admins could do this themselves.
  * We could attempt to periodically check for new weapons / stats and add them automatically.